-In 1999, the High Court of Australia delivered a decision which illustrates the way in which HIV/AIDS will present to our courts questions of law both of difficulty and sensitivity: X v The Commonwealth1.
+The High Court of Australia has delivered several decisions that illustrate the way in which HIV/AIDS will present to our courts questions of law both of difficulty and sensitivity.
+One was X v The Commonwealth1.
 The case concerned a soldier who had enlisted in the Australian Defence Force (ADF).
 After his enlistment, a pathology test showed that he had been infected with HIV, the virus that causes AIDS.
 He was immediately discharged pursuant to a policy of the ADF applicable to all new recruits requiring the termination of their employment if they tested positive to HIV.
-The ex-soldier complained about his discharge to the Australian Human Rights and Equal Opportunity Commission.
-The ADF admitted that there was discrimination against him otherwise contrary to the Disability Discrimination Act 1992 (Cth).
-However, it asserted that the discrimination was lawful in his case because, within one of the exceptions recognised by the Act, the soldier was unable to perform the "inherent requirements" of the particular employment.
+The ex-soldier complained to the Australian Human Rights and Equal Opportunity Commission about his discharge.
+The ADF admitted that there was discrimination against him, otherwise contrary to the Disability Discrimination Act 1992 (Cth).
+However, it asserted that it was lawful discrimination in his case because, within one of the exceptions recognised by the Act, the soldier was unable to perform the "inherent requirements" of the particular employment.

-^{1 (1999) 200} CLR 177.
+^{1 (1999) 201} CLR 351.